AvilashaHaldar/ajh_finance_scraper_python_library/README.md

 Hello!
 This is a Python library for scraping various forms of public finance data in the USA.
-The code is shown in this GitHub repository: https://github.com/AvilashaHaldar/ajh_finance_scraper_python_library.
+The code is shown in this [GitHub repository](https://github.com/AvilashaHaldar/ajh_finance_scraper_python_library).
 Currently, this library can:

 1. Scrape forward 1 and 3 month SOFR curves